 More advanced search methods use greedy sequential approaches, such as forward selection and backward elimination.
 The forward selection (FS) approach starts with an empty feature set and proceeds in a number of steps where at each step the feature from the remaining unselected features, that improves an accuracy criterion the most, is added to the model (Bishop, 2003).
 The backward elimination (BE) method starts with the full set of features and removes one at each step.
 The feature whose removal produces the best accuracy according to some criterion is eliminated from the set at each step (Bishop, 2003).
 BE is computationally costly and requires sufficient reference data to be able to train and assess the classifier on the full feature set.
 Greedy search methods are more likely to find the globally optimal feature set than the feature ranking approach as they are exploring more of the search space and are less inclined to select multiple redundant features than the ranking approach (Webb, 2002).

 Feature selection methods can be divided in filter, wrapper and embedded approaches.
 In the filter approach, generic measures of separability or importance are used to evaluate feature subsets, while in the wrapper approach, the accuracy of a specific classifier trained on the feature subset is used as the selection criterion (Duin and Tax, 2005).
 An embedded approach is one where feature selection is incorporated into the classifier training procedure, such as with random forests (Breiman, 2001).
 Filter approaches have the advantage over wrapper and embedded approaches of making feature selection independent of the classifier, thus allowing for greater flexibility in the choice of classifier (Brown et al., 2012).
 In general, filter approaches are also computationally more efficient than wrapper approaches.
 This is an important consideration for large and high dimensional data sets such as those often encountered in remote sensing.
+This study focuses on filter approaches.

 High dimensional feature spaces typically contain feature redundancy (Cukur et al., 2015; Tolosi and Lengauer, 2011; Yu and Liu, 2004).
 Although feature correlation and redundancy are related, they are not strictly the same thing (Brown et al., 2012; Guyon and Elisseeff, 2003).
 Features can help improve separability when the within class correlation is stronger than the between class correlation.
 We use the term “redundancy” to refer to correlation of features between classes.
 The raw bands of aerial multi-spectral imagery often have significant spectral overlap and consequently are correlated with one another.
 This spectral overlap will exacerbate the redundancy amongst features derived from these raw bands (Cukur et al., 2015).